Gurukal/MyProjects/README.md

 University of the Poor School Course Registration and Payment System

-Purpose
+Purpose:

 This program is designed to manage student registrations, course offerings, and student payments in an educational institution.
 It allows administrators to register students, add courses, enroll students in courses, process payments, and view various details about students and courses.

-How to Run the Program
+How to Run the Program:

 Ensure you have Python installed on your system.